This document describes the changes in Toast API releases.

 issued a refund, the integration can determine that by examining the

-value of the Payment
+refund value of the Payment object and the

-value of the Selection
+refundDetails value of the Selection and

-AppliedServiceCharge
+AppliedServiceCharge objects.

-object that includes information
+The RefundDetails object that includes information

 about refunded currency amounts for an item selection, modifier

-option, or service charge no longer returns null
+option, or service charge no longer returns null values.

-object is part of the new refund
+The RefundDetails object is part of the new refund

 functionality of the Toast platform.

-value in partners webhook
+The externalRestaurantRef value in partners webhook

 payloads for a restaurant location now reports restaurant location